yqlu1015/yqlu1015.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my homepage!
 I am a second-year master's student at the University of Southern California, majoring in computer science.
-My research interests lie in large language model (LLM), deep reinforcement learning (DRL), and the real-world applications of general machine learning methods.
+My research interests lie in large language model (LLM), deep reinforcement learning (DRL), and general machine learning methods for decision-making.

-:loudspeaker: **I am actively seeking PhD opportunities starting Spring or Fall 2026.
+:loudspeaker: **I am actively seeking PhD opportunities starting Fall 2026.
 Please feel free to contact me if you are interested in my profile.**

 In Summer 2025, I worked as a research intern in Nokia’s Wi-Fi research group, focusing on applying on-device LLMs for multi-task wireless control, with an emphasis on device-to-device communication and [context-aware Wi-Fi roaming](https://github.com/abman23/on-device-llm-wifi-roaming).
 Prior to this, I was a member of the Wireless Devices and Systems (WiDeS) Group at the USC Viterbi School of Engineering, where I conducted research on [autonomous base station deployment](https://github.com/abman23/autobs) using DRL.